-There’s plenty to love about summer, but not much compares to the sweet smell of barbecued food on a sunny day.
-Many of us will be looking forward to filling the upcoming warmer days with good company and delicious food.
+There’s plenty to love about summer, but little compares to the sweet smell of barbecued food on a sunny day.
+Many of us will be looking forward to filling the warmer days with good company and delicious food.

 The beauty of barbecuing is that it can be as simple or as complex as you like and still taste delicious.